EPCCed/wee_archie/windtunnel/Readme.md

 Again, you need to adjust the IP address to your master node IP address.
 This should open the Wintunnel simulation window and now you can play with the simulation similarly as if when it was running on the laptop only.

-Works?
+You got it to work?
 Well done!

 <!-- Licensing and copyright stuff below -->
 <br>